hoochicken/dungeons/README.md

 # this should generate repository a well, but doesn't, so:
 ~~~

-B. Generate New Entity By Doctrine
+B. Generate New Entity or Alter Exiting One By Doctrine

 ~~~
 cd adv-server